mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 Single-threaded clients MUST `scan`_ all servers synchronously, inline with regular application operations.
-Before each operation, the client checks if `heartbeatFrequencyMS`_ has passed since the previous scan or if the topology is marked "stale";
+Before each operation, the client checks if `heartbeatFrequencyMS`_ has passed since the previous scan ended, or if the topology is marked "stale";
 if so it scans all the servers before selecting a server and performing the operation.